 Locate device: Click to play a sound that helps you identify the speaker.

-Calibrate: Click to calibrate the speaker.
+For some products, a LED will flash on the device.
+Calibrate O:: Click to calibrate the speaker.

 Launch AXIS Audio Manager Edge: Click to launch the application.